NEONKID/python-mf-data/README.md

 Python Micro Framework Data makes database connections easier in microframeworks like [Falcon](https://falcon.readthedocs.io/en/stable/) and [FastAPI](https://fastapi.tiangolo.com/).

-This library is created with the motive of Spring Data Common, and the relational database is implemented based on [SQLAlchemy](https://www.sqlalchemy.org/)
+This library is created with the motive of [Spring Data Commons](https://docs.spring.io/spring-data/commons/docs/current/reference/html/), and the relational database is implemented based on [SQLAlchemy](https://www.sqlalchemy.org/)